mangalam-research/wed/README.rst

     $ make

+.. warning:: If you get a failure please try issuing ``make`` a second
+             time.
+There are some (rare) usage scenarios in which make can get confused about its dependencies.
+A second run clears it up.

 This Makefile will download external packages (like jquery and Bootstrap) and place them in `<downloads>`_.
 It will then create a tree of files that could be served by a web server.
 The files will be